Gladministrator/SpellingLab/README.md

 This project is another game-like application in which anyone can play by guessing the hidden word.
 The game allows you to spell out the word in the input box or click on buttons representing the alphabet which will either reveal the character or give you a strike.

 The game allows you to first select a category and has the option of going back to the category select screen if you want to change the category.
 This project had a lot of JavaScript code due to the number of interactions possible.

+I also used a breakpoints file to make updating the styles on different screen sizes easier.

 Adding words and new categories is fairly straightforward with how the components are setup.
 It ensures future updates are feasible.